- Safety Guide & Disclaimer

 Thank you for purchasing an ergonomic Vertical docking solution.
 Once installed, we hope you will enjoy the improved ergonomics of your workstation for years to come.

-Our solution is offered in three different packages:
+Our solutions are offered in several different packages:

 - a basic option where customers use their own Microsoft OEM dock electronics and their own VESA arm to mount the Vertical dock